 Just know that:

-- The probability of French strikes affecting your travel is much lower than most people think.
+- Unless they’ve been specifically announced for your dates, the probability of French strikes affecting your travel is much lower than most people think.

 - If there is a strike and you’ve used one of the better train booking platforms described below for your tickets, refunds are relatively easy.